 This book provides examples of the following tropes:

 Absurdly Sharp Blade: Wonder Woman's Sword of Hephaestus.
 It can even cut Superman - it's remarked that it's because magic is one of the few things that Supes isn't invulnerable to.

-Oddly enough, he doesn't seem able to use his newfound omnipresence to any actual use, especially in the ending where it might of been REALLY useful.
-The only possible explanation is either he's not as Omnipresent has theorized, or he is now bound by complex rules that govern the Divine Entities preventing them from exercising their own choice outside their jurisdiction.
+Oddly enough, he doesn't seem able to use his newfound omnipresence to any actual use, especially in the ending where it might have been REALLY useful.
+The only possible explanation is either he's not as Omnipresent as theorized, or he is now bound by complex rules that govern the Divine Entities preventing them from exercising their own choice outside their jurisdiction.